top of page

 Matthias Schubert is the artist at work behind the alias of Rupert Marnie and our Sundowner mix #30 - an hour full of cinematic reverb layered upon groovy, anchoring bass lines.

 Aside from being an active producer and DJ, Matthias is co-founder of Hamburg-based label The Press Group and Remoto Records, he also practices composition and sound design for theatres.
-Music is the clear pivot point of Matthias’ life, approaching the medium from different perspectives and playing with conventional expectation.
+Music is the clear pivot point of Matthias’ life, confronting the medium from different perspectives and playing with conventional expectation.
 This multi-pronged approach makes for an interesting conversation.

 Matthias’ explorative nature is not only apparent through his assorted schedule, but through his traversing of sonic territories in the name of storytelling.
-There seems to be a consideration for a larger narrative running throughout his works.
+There seems to be consideration for a larger narrative running throughout his works.
 Speaking with Matthias, I felt his essence was beautifully translated into his Sundowner mix: a consistent rhythm keeps his dancing feet firmly on the ground, while ethereal elements allow space for deeper contemplation.

-I look at your life and all I see is music - music in many different shapes and contexts.
+I look at your life and all I see is music - music in different shapes and contexts.
 You're involved in so many different projects with many moving parts and components.
 How did this constellation of your life fall into place?

 Music and sound have always been a big topic in my life.
 When I was a child my father would show me different records by artists like Herbie Hancock, Kraftwerk, but also different kinds of classical music.
 I started playing the electric bass at the age of fourteen, which is not that young but I was really into it and played for like four hours a day and in different bands.
 Then I studied digital media with a focus on sound for my bachelor’s, where I dealt with various topics such as music production and recording, but also more theoretical subjects like soundscapes studies and the perception of sound.
 Later, I moved to Hamburg for my master's studies and from the second year on I started producing sound design and music for theatre.
 I mainly work in theatre these days, but have also worked on various other audio projects.
 Currently, I'm working in the field of contemporary dance.
 The piece will have its premiere at Kampnagel on 20th of June and I’m really looking forward to it.